 Another terrific pay-as-you-go plans from Amaysim gives you 250GB data, plus unlimited national talk and text.
 You'll also get unlimited international calls to 10 specific countries, and 300 minutes to a further 22 countries.
 Unbeatable value at $50 per 28 days.

-Offering a huge amount of data at an appealing price, Virgin Mobile's $60 SIM only plan is great value for power users.
-You get a whopping 18GB of monthly data (which rolls over to the next month) and $500 worth of standard international calls and text.
+Offering a huge amount of data at an appealing price, Optus $50 SIM only plan on a 12-month contact is great value for power users.
+You get a whopping 30GB of monthly data, unlimited talk and text, data-free streaming of certain apps and an Optus Sports subscription (if that kind of thing excites you),

 Should I go SIM-only?